Eight-Mansions/Ancient-Roman/release/README - Ancient Roman.txt

 for the first time!

 Join Kai, a tragic prince who was kidnapped as a baby and forced to work for demons as they sought ancient evil power that lived underground.
-Met various allies to rid the world of darkness once and for all, one (broken music, laggy sound, and nonsense plot) step at a time!
+Meet various allies to rid the world of darkness once and for all, one (broken music, laggy sound, and nonsense plot) step at a time!